 The Littleleaf Peashrub is a typical local shrub and is crucial to arid and semi-arid ecosystems.
 As a shrub, it strikes an excellent balance between biological restoration and economic development.

 Every year, MTP volunteers travel to Tongliao for our planting trip.
 Volunteers learn how to plant trees and work with our on-site staff as well as with local farmers to give these saplings a new home and their best chance at survival.
 While the trees are in their infancy, local farmers are encouraged to interplant crops like beans, millet, or watermelons for extra income; this increases both biodiversity and the amount of available nutrients for the trees.

-MTP collaborates with the Department of Forest Science's Nursery Technology Cooperative at Oregon State University, USA, and our full-time forestry managers evaluate soil quality, the viability of the saplings, intercropping practices, and local community support before and after planting.
+Our full-time forestry managers evaluate soil quality, the viability of the saplings, intercropping practices, and local community support before and after planting.
+Additionally, MTP also collaborates with the Department of Forest Science's Nursery Technology Cooperative at Oregon State University, USA.

 Find out more about how to become a volunteer and join one of our planting trips here.